 I even stopped going to class or even church; it was meaningless.

 I realized I was depressed and I needed to come out of it before I started nurturing thoughts of harming myself.

-I want to share the few steps I took to get out of depression; it may help someone out there who is going through a similar condition.
+These are the few steps I took to get out of depression; it may help someone out there who is going through a similar condition.

 1. Talk to someone:

-Just to make sure you’re not being irrational, talk to someone who is close to you; it could be your boyfriend/best friend or a sibling.
+Just to make sure you’re not being irrational, talk to someone who is close to you; it could be your boyfriend, best friend or a sibling.

 Filter whatever advice you get, pick out what speaks to you or your situation and remind yourself constantly of it.